Tracking ObservabilityConnect Inspector to Adobe Tag Extension

 Features

-• Watches the Adobe/Google Data Layer for changes
+• Watches Adobe data layers for changes

 • Filters events and properties based on configured prefixes